The Zarankiewicz problem on tripartite graphs: Degrees, boosters, and some structural lemmas

 and

 \end{proof}

 In this language it is easy to give a proof of Graver's result that $\tau = 1$ suffices to guarantee the presence of a triangle.
-Let $u$ be a vertex of $G$ with $f^+(u)$ minimal.
-Since $f^+(u) \geq \tau = 1$, $u$ has a forward-neighbour $v$.
-But then, by minimality of $f^+(u)$, the edge $uv$ is a booster and so, by \cref{lem:booster}, $\deg(u, v) \geq 1$ which gives a triangle in $G$.
+Let $u$ be a vertex of $G$ with $\deg^+(u)$ minimal.
+Since $\delta(G) \geq n + 1$, $u$ has at least one forward neighbour $v$.
+Then, by minimality of $\deg^+(u)$, the edge $uv$ is a booster and so, by \cref{lem:booster}, $\deg(u, v) \geq \tau = 1$ which gives a triangle in $G$.

-The following is a useful structural lemma that we shall frequently use.
+The following is a useful structural lemma that we shall frequently apply.
 For the reader it may be helpful to think of $H$ as being $G[A, B]$ -- there is only one instance where we need to apply the lemma to a strict subgraph of $G[A, B]$.

 \begin{lem} For every positive integer $t$ and constant $\lambda > 0$ there is a constant $K$ such that the following holds.
 Let $G$ be an $n \times n \times n$ tripartite graph with parts $V_1, V_2, V_3$ and $\delta(G) \geq n + \tau$.
-Let $A \subset V_1$, $B \subset V_2$, $C \subset V_3$ and $H \subset G[A, B]$ be such that the density of $H[A, B]$ is at least $\lambda$ and $\lambda \abs{B} \geq t$.
-Then either $G[A, B, C]$ contains $K_{t, t, t}$ or there exist $A^\ast \subset A$ and $C^\ast \subset C$ such that \begin{itemize}[noitemsep] \item $\abs{C^\ast} \leq t \cdot \max_{b \in B} f^-(b)$, \item $\abs{A^\ast} \geq \frac{1}{2}(\lambda/e)^t \abs{A} - \abs{C}^{1/t}$, \item for all $a \in A^\ast$\textup{:} $e(a, C^\ast) \geq e(a, C) - K \cdot \abs{C}^{1 - 1/t}$, \item the density of $H[A^\ast, B]$ is at least $\frac{1}{2} \lambda$. \end{itemize} \end{lem}
+Let $A \subset V_1$, $B \subset V_2$, $C \subset V_3$, and $H \subset G[A, B]$ be such that the density of $H[A, B]$ is at least $\lambda$ and $\lambda \abs{A} \geq t$.
+Then either $G[A, B, C]$ contains $K_{t, t, t}$ or there exist $B^\ast \subset B$ and $C^\ast \subset C$ such that \begin{itemize}[noitemsep] \item $\abs{C^\ast} \leq t \cdot \max_{a \in A} \deg^+(a)$, \item $\abs{B^\ast} \geq \frac{1}{2}(\lambda/e)^t \abs{B} - \abs{C}^{1/t}$, \item for all $b \in B^\ast$\textup{:} $e(b, C^\ast) \geq e(b, C) - K \cdot \abs{C}^{1 - 1/t}$, \item the density of $H[A, B^\ast]$ is at least $\frac{1}{2} \lambda$. \end{itemize} \end{lem}

-\begin{proof} Applying \cref{lem:coneigh_density} to $H[A, B]$ gives distinct vertices $b_1, \dotsc, b_t \in B$ and $A_1 \subset A \cap N_H(b_1, \dotsc, b_t)$ such that $\abs{A_1} \geq \frac{1}{2}(\lambda/e)^t \abs{A}$ and $e_H(a, B) \geq \frac{1}{2} \lambda \abs{B}$ for every $a \in A_1$.
+\begin{proof} Applying \cref{lem:coneigh_density} to $H[A, B]$ gives distinct vertices $a_1, \dotsc, a_t \in A$ and $B_1 \subset B \cap N_H(a_1, \dotsc, a_t)$ such that $\abs{B_1} \geq \frac{1}{2}(\lambda/e)^t \abs{B}$ and $e_H(b, A) \geq \frac{1}{2} \lambda \abs{A}$ for every $b \in B_1$.

-Let $C^\ast = C \setminus N(b_1, \dotsc, b_t)$.
-Note that $C^\ast \subset \bigcup_i (V_3 \setminus N(b_i))$ and so
+Let $C^\ast = C \setminus N(a_1, \dotsc, a_t)$.
+Note that $C^\ast \subset \bigcup_i (V_3 \setminus N(a_i))$ and so

-Let $A_2$ be those vertices in $A_1$ with at least $K \cdot \abs{C}^{1 - 1/t}$ neighbours in $C \setminus C^\ast$.
-If $\abs{A_2} \geq \abs{C}^{1/t}$, then
+Let $B_2$ be those vertices in $B_1$ with at least $K \cdot \abs{C}^{1 - 1/t}$ neighbours in $C \setminus C^\ast$.
+If $\abs{B_2} \geq \abs{C}^{1/t}$, then